RichardCByrne/CI-MS3-Floral-Reef/README.md

     -   First Time Visitor Goals

-        -   As a First Time Visitor, I want to easily understand the main purpose of the site.
+        -   As a First Time Visitor, I want to easily understand the main purpose of the site and easily navigate to where I want.
         -   As a First Time Visitor, I want to see what flowers are currently available on the website.
         -   As a First Time Visitor, I want to find information about a particular flower.
         -   As a First Time Visitor, I want to see photos of a specific flower.

     -   Returning Visitor Goals

-        -   As a Returning Visitor, I want to register and join the community.
+        -   As a Returning Visitor, I want to register and join the community/log into my account/edit my account details.
         -   As a Returning Visitor, I want to share my own photos to different flowers.
         -   As a Returning Visitor, I want to contribute to the community by adding flowers not currently on the website.